anagarona/anagarona.github.io/_pages/about.md

   - /about.html
 ---

 I am a **molecular and cell biologist** with **9+ years of research experience** spanning genetics, genomics, cell biology, microbiology, and evolutionary biology.
-My research combines **experimental biology with quantitative and computational approaches**, including genomic data analysis in **Python and R**.

-I am interested in understanding **how biological systems adapt and evolve**, and in connecting genetic changes to **quantitative cellular and population-level phenotypes**.
+I combine **experimental and computational approaches** to understand how biological systems adapt and evolve.

 **Research**

 My [research](/cv/) has addressed questions across **cell biology, genetics, genomics, and microbial evolution**.

-During my **postdoctoral research** at the **Gulbenkian Institute for Molecular Medicine (GIMM)** in Lisbon, I investigated **cell size adaptation in budding yeast** using experimental evolution, genetic engineering, microscopy, flow cytometry, and genomic analysis.
-I combined experimental and computational approaches to investigate the **genetic basis of cellular adaptation** and stable changes in cell size.

-During my **PhD** at **Kiel University** and the **International Max Planck Research School for Evolutionary Biology**, I studied **genetic drift, plasmid inheritance, and bacterial adaptation**, developing experimental approaches to investigate how plasmid dynamics can influence bacterial evolution and the spread of antibiotic resistance.

-## More broadly, my research interests include:
+My research has focused on the **genetic basis of adaptation**, from **cell size evolution in budding yeast** during my postdoctoral research at GIMM in Lisbon to **plasmid inheritance and bacterial evolution** during my PhD at Kiel University and the International Max Planck Research School for Evolutionary Biology.

+### Research interests

-- **Cell size and cellular adaptation**
+- **Cellular adaptation and evolution**
 - **Experimental evolution**
 - **Genetics and genomics**
 - **Genotype–phenotype relationships**